top of page

 You can build the same skill by:

-Whatever type drives you most — diversive, epistemic, joyful, social, or deprivation — it becomes more valuable when channelled.
+Whatever type drives you most — diversive, epistemic, joyful, social, or deprivation — it becomes more valuable when channeled.
 Like any capability, structured curiosity strengthens with practice.

 Curiosity is a gift.
 But undisciplined curiosity is often just noise.